Learn More About Handwoven Wool Rugs From Oaxaca, Mexico

 Once the wool is spun, the yarn is bundled together with yarn bundles of similar colors.

-One of the biggest differences between a traditional Oaxacan rug and a cheaper modern copy is the type of color dyes used.
+One of the most significant differences between a traditional Oaxacan rug and a cheaper modern copy is the type of color dyes used.

 Red – Dried cochineal